jaaycali/instachanger/README.md

 I made this to run on a Raspberry Pi locally and plan to make another program that will send me that new password on Friday afternoon for weekend use!

+I intent to schedule this .py file to run Monday mornings to start my week.

 If you want to use this make sure you do 2 things.

 1. replace the username variable with your Instagram username.